-This new film screening series from Docs In Progress pairs seasoned and emerging documentary filmmakers whose films share a genre or theme.
-Each program will include a screening of a work-in-progress by an emerging documentary filmmaker followed by a feedback session with the audience and the seasoned filmmaker as respondent.
-This will be followed by a new look at a classic film by the seasoned filmmaker.
+This film screening series from Docs In Progress pairs seasoned and emerging documentary filmmakers whose films share a genre or theme.
+Each program includes a screening of a work-in-progress by an emerging documentary filmmaker followed by a feedback session with the audience and the seasoned filmmaker as respondent.
+This will be followed by a new look at an iconic film by the seasoned filmmaker.

 In partnership with the Center for Media and Social Impact at American University

 We explored what it means to come of age while the cameras are rolling with a Work-in-Progress Screening of Stephanie Lucas' Work in Progress and a Revisit-an-Iconic Film screening of Michèle Stephenson and Joe Brewster's American Promise.
 Find out more.